mlflow/mlflow-export-import/README.md

 ### General Limitations

 * Nested runs are only supported when you import an experiment.
 For a run, it is still a TODO.
+* If the run linked to a registered model version does not exist (has been deleted) the version is not exported since when importing [MLflowClient.create_model_version](https://mlflow.org/docs/latest/python_api/mlflow.tracking.html#mlflow.tracking.MlflowClient.create_model_version) requires a run ID.

 ### Databricks Limitations